datacamp-content-public/Matplotlib-in-Python/chapter1.md

 Another useful plotting tool is a scatter plot as this allows us to see the general distribution of our data and if there are any correlations or relationships.

-Their are various customization options available for scatter plots such as size of points, colour and shape of the point.
+Their are various customization options available for scatter plots such as size of points, colour and shape of each point.
+This customization takes place within the .scatter method.

+Matplotlib has various abbreviations to represent each colour such as:

+- b : blue.
+- g : green.
+- r : red.
+- c : cyan.
+- m : magenta etc.
-color='k', s=25, marker="o")
+For a full range of colour options visit [https://matplotlib.org/2.0.2/api/colors_api.html ](url) color='k', s=25, marker="o")
 b : blue.
 g : green.